Add/Drop a Class

 Students registering/adding courses should note the following important information:

 - Students are permitted to add a course via CampusCruiser/WebAdvisor prior to the beginning of the term.
-Once the term has begun, students wishing to add an open course section to their schedule, must submit an Add/Drop Change Form in person to the Registrar’s Office located in West Hall.
+Once the term has begun, students wishing to add an open course section to their schedule, must submit an Add/Drop Change Form in person at the Enrollment Services office located in West Hall.
 If the course section has already met once, you will need to obtain the instructor’s permission to join the course late.

 - Students adding a course are subject to the MCC Tuition Payment Schedule in effect for the term in which the course is scheduled.
 Please note semester payment due dates.
 Please use “Make a Payment” under the WebAdvisor tab in CampusCruiser to pay your bill on or before the semester payment due date to avoid cancellation of your schedule.